yongxinhui/ForAllX/ProblemSets/Carnap/ProblemSets/08_Problem_Set.md

 When (and only when) you are happy with your answer, click the `Submit` button.
 YOU CAN ONLY SUBMIT ONCE!
 So be careful! *Carnap* will then acknowledge and record your submission.
 There are 17 questions, for a total of 100 points.

 Eight lower-point problems will check your answer, giving you that coveted green check mark if you answer correctly.
 Higher-point problems will forgo the green into the grey!
-So don't submit these till you're confident in your proof!
+So don't submit these till you're confident!
 As usual, the lower-point questions function as partial credit for the later ones, which will floor at 50% if you make an attempt.

 [Before you can submit, you have to check if your solution is correct (by pressing Enter in the textbox; the problem display will turn green and display